mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 The results shows all the documents that match the query, but we're not getting every field value for every document.
 For some documents, we're not getting anything other than the *_id* added value, since that is the default projection behavior.
 For other documents, we're getting the*_id* value, and the element of the array that matches our *elemMatch* condition, which is that the score field has a value of greater than 85, just like it says over here when we issued a query.

 Since *array* elements, in this case, are documents, we're getting the full document that matches the condition.
 So not only the *score*, but also the *type* of the evaluation.
 Here *elemMatch* is used in the *projection* part of the query, but it can also be used in the query part of the *Find* command as well.
-To try that out, let's find every student who received extra credit for any class.
+To try that out, let's find every student who received *extra credit* for any class.
+So I'm looking for anyone who has, in the *"scores"* array, a field that is called *"type,"* and the value for the type is *"extra credit"*.
+There is no *projection* in this query.

 ```javascript
 MongoDB Enterprise atlas-ty4m6s-shard-0:PRIMARY> db.grades.find({ "scores": { "$elemMatch": { "type": "extra credit" } } }).pretty()